Futurelearn/prolog_learning_hour/README.markdown

 ## Usage

-There are two sets of exercises:
+There are three sets of exercises:

+1. Facts, rules and queries - `src/facts_rules_and_queries.pl`
-* Family tree - `src/genealogy.pl`
+2. Family tree - `src/genealogy.pl`
-* Peano numbers - `src/peano.pl`
+3. Peano numbers - `src/peano.pl`

-Start with the family tree exercises and move on to the Peano numbers if there's time.
-Don't worry if not!
-I'm trying to cram about four weeks of an undergraduate computer science course in a single hour. :-)
+Work through them in order - but don't worry if you don't have time to finish!
+I've tried to make sure there's more than enough to be getting on with.

 Each file contains its own instructions and a number of exercises.
 Some of these will ask you to run queries at the console, which you can do